Gordon Drummond Clancy

 Gordon Drummond Clancy (11 May 1912 - 16 February 1996) was a Progressive Conservative party member of the House of Commons of Canada.
 He was a pharmacist by career.

 He was first elected at the Yorkton riding in the 1958 general election after an unsuccessful attempt to win the riding in 1957.
 After re-elections at Yorkton in 1962, 1963 and 1965, Clancy left federal politics and did not seek further re-election after completing his term in the 27th Canadian Parliament in 1968.

-He died in 1996 and is buried in Semans.